raffaeleav/gestione-etichette/README.md

 </p>

-## Funzionalità
+## Features
-1) Selezione ordinata su un attributo di una tabella con condizioni AND e OR
+1) Ordered selection on a table attribute with AND and OR conditions
-2) Selezione su due o più tabelle con condizioni
+2) Selection on two or more tables with conditions
-3) Selezione aggregata su tutti i valori
+3) Aggregated selection on all values
-4) Selezione aggregata su raggruppamenti
+4) Aggregated selection on groupings
-5) Selezione aggregata su raggruppamenti con condizioni
+5) Aggregated selection on groupings with conditions
-6) Selezione aggregata su raggruppamenti con condizioni che includano un’altra funzione di raggruppamento
+6) Aggregated selection on groupings with conditions that include another grouping function
-7) Selezione con operazioni sugli insiemi
+7) Selection with set operations
-8) Selezione con divisione relazionale
+8) Selection with relational division

-## Schema E-R
+## E-R diagram
 <p>
   <img src="https://github.com/raffaeleav/gestione-etichette/assets/114619463/c51d9e99-f3dc-4944-a6c4-0ca84ffdd467" width="400" heigth="400">
 </p>